 Image.

-What is an Event Delegation?
+What is an event delegation?

 You have probably already encountered delegation of authority and tasks.
 The meaning of this word is very important, isn’t it?
 And the main point is in centralizing decision-making, thereby reducing the number of decision-making points.
 This is the work of a leader.